-In this article, we will show you how to trademark and copyright your blog’s name and logo to protect your business.
+In this guide, we’ll show you how to trademark and copyright your blog’s name and logo.
+Securing these protections ensures your brand stays unique and safe.

 Note: Nothing in this article should be considered legal advice.
 For any matter of clarification, please consult an attorney.